2024 Port Hills fire: Investigation and origin

 The cause of the fire is officially undetermined.
 The fire began on private property sometime between 1:45 pm and 2:08 pm.
 The first call to emergency services was made at 2:13 pm.
 While the property owner had been in the area before the fire, no ignition source could be identified.
 Due to the high relative humidity, it is possible the fire started earlier as a smouldering fire, and only ignited into flame later.

-Police and FENZ asked for photographs of the fire between 1:45 pm and 2:45 pm to trace the origin, a half hour before and after the fire began.
+Police and FENZ asked for photographs of the fire between 1:45 pm and 2:45 pm to trace the origin, half an hour before and after the fire began.
 The footage received from the public assisted in determining the time the fire started.
 The ignition point of the fire has been identified as within metres of a public walking track in a pine plantation on Worsleys Spur.

 Ultimately, FENZ determined there was no evidence that the fire was intentionally lit, though Christchurch Adventure Park managing director John McVicar said he felt it was likely the result of arson.